Component Parts & Assembly

 To access the wiper motor or expose the locking mechanism we need to remove the boot lining, to do this we need to remove the plastic moulding by the boot lock first.

-TOP_TIP If you should and break a head off one or more of the Black plastic pins heads don't panic.
-Using a suitable tool drive the centre pin only, through into the boot, and simply remove the body of the clip.
+If you should and break a head off one or more of the Black plastic pins heads do not panic.
+Using a suitable tool drive the center pin only, through into the boot, and simply remove the body of the clip.
 When replacing the damaged unit find a suitable stud to hold the clip in place until a spare stud & pin can be obtained.
-I used the aluminium head section of a 3/16 rivet.
+I used the aluminum head section of a 3/16 rivet.
 Remember all the pin is doing is holding the black plastic moulding in place to stop coming away from the boot.

 Noisy /loose tailgate lining.

 Many 'A' Class owners complain about noise from the back of the car.
-Much of it on my car was coming from the head-rests which tend to vibrate if left extended out from the backs of the seats, this can be reduced by lowering them fully when not in use, and one third can be eliminated by placing the middle rest in the storage provision in the lower centre seat area, this also improves vision when reversing.
+Much of it on my car was coming from the head-rests which tend to vibrate if left extended out from the backs of the seats, this can be reduced by lowering them fully when not in use, and one third can be eliminated by placing the middle rest in the storage provision in the lower center seat area, this also improves vision when reversing.
+Much of my noise was coming from the tailgate lining which because it was loose on its studs was again able to vibrate, I must have replaced it a dozen times ensuring that the white pyramid studs located behind the lining were properly located but even then the lining was ill fitting.

 Finding a cure is one thing finding the cause is quite another!